Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 ### `Get-AzServiceBusRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204584 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IRule'

 - Parameter breaking-change will happen to all parameter sets
   - `-MaxCount`
     - '-MaxCount' is being removed. '-Skip' and '-Top' would be added to support pagination.

 ### `Get-AzServiceBusSubscription`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204584 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbSubscription'

 - Parameter breaking-change will happen to all parameter sets
   - `-MaxCount`